electricintel/Win11Debloat/README.md

 | -HideShare                          |    Hide the 'Share' option in the context menu.
 (Windows 10 only) |

 *This worked great for me, but Windows Defender Smartscreen was holding my little Pentium Gold back.
-Do yourseles a favor and turn it off.
+Do yourselves a favor and turn it off.
 Much better speed.